 The weapons on this map are limited.
 There are only two Wall Weapons and the Mystery Box does not change locations.
-However, it is in a difficult spot which will require caution in higher rounds.
+However, it is in a difficult spot that will require caution in higher rounds.
 It is on the balcony of the Farm House, outside the room that has Jugger-Nog and the MP5.

 The Galvaknuckles are not available in this map.
 But, EMP Grenades can still be found in the Mystery Box.